top of page

 Can I just come along to your services or events?

 Of course, we’d be very happy to see you!
-Except on rare occasions, and pandemics, services are at the Jewish Care building (Leonard Sainer Centre, Jack Block House) in Rectory Lane, Edgware each Saturday at 9.30am.
+Except on rare occasions, and pandemics, services are at Jack Block House in Rectory Lane, Edgware each Saturday at 9.45am.
 Other events are there or at members’ homes.
 Because we have to have security at our services, we’d prefer if you email to let us know you're coming, or for the address if we won't be in our usual premises (admin@kolnefesh.org.uk).

 How is KNM organised?